 - Pregnant and nursing mothers.
 The CDC provides general disaster-related advice for pregnant and nursing mothers, as well as information specific to wildfire smoke.

 - Older adults and those with medical conditions.
-People with heart disease, lung heart disease, and diabetes are particularly sensitive to smoke.
+People with COVID-19, heart disease, lung heart disease, and diabetes are particularly sensitive to smoke.
 Work with your doctor to create a plan to stay healthy.

 Learn About the Air